wp-plugins/post-from-site/readme.txt

 On the admin side, there is a settings page where you can edit the plugin to your preferences.
 You can customize the link text, post-box background color, title/text color, and even add your own CSS to tailor pfs to your site.

-As for permissions, you can limit the categories pfs can post to and allow/disallow uploading of images (among other things).
+As for permissions, you can limit the categories pfs can post to and allow/disallow uploading of images.
 If you'd rather have pfs's posts approved before they are visible, you can set the post status to ‘pending’ or ‘draft’.
 Same with the comment status, it can default to ‘open’ (allowing comments) or ‘closed’ (not allowing comments).

 == Installation ==